Home Page

 on the 20th, which represented the 7 nights (sunset to midnight) of

 Passover celebration at the temple.
-These 7 nights corresponded to
+These 7 nights commemorated the

 designated place of sacrifice.
 The designated place of sacrifice being